jjvanzon/Circular-Language-Spec/spec/object-resolution/object-resolution-loose-ideas.md

 I.A is inaccessible outside the parent, for the parent has chosen to shadow it.

-A member is automatically shadowed if the parent of a triangle defines a procedure with exactly the same characteristics as the triangle’s procedure.
+A member is automatically shadowed if the parent of a triangle defines a command with exactly the same characteristics as the triangle’s command.
 The parent can freely shadow any member of the child.

 ##### Merging

-When a procedure has the same name and configuration of public members then in text code there is no way to distinguish calls to either procedure.
+When a command has the same name and configuration of public members then in text code there is no way to distinguish calls to either command.
 What happens automatically is that the *‘nearest’* member *shadows* the member *further* away.

 ![](images/0.%20Object%20Resolution%20Introduction.011.png)

-A second option when you can’t distinct a call to one procedure from a call to the other is simply for *both* procedures to be called.
-This is called merging the two procedures and in that case the call might resolve in calling *both* procedures.
-If you want to address a specific procedure, you could qualify the call with the name of the container of the procedure, if that might make a difference.
-In diagram code you can see the two procedures as separate squares and you *can* see the difference between a call to procedure A and a call to procedure B.
+A second option when you can’t distinct a call to one command from a call to the other is simply for *both* commands to be called.
+This is called merging the two commands and in that case the call might resolve in calling *both* commands.
+If you want to address a specific command, you could qualify the call with the name of the container of the command, if that might make a difference.
+In diagram code you can see the two commands as separate squares and you *can* see the difference between a call to command A and a call to command B.

-< Picture 27: of text code call to merged procedure with next to it the diagram code >
+< Picture 27: of text code call to merged command with next to it the diagram code >

-< Picture 28: of text code with qualifications that call a specific procedure >
+< Picture 28: of text code with qualifications that call a specific command >

 Merging is handy for instance when a symbol contains two interface implementations and each interface implementation contains a member with the same name and public members.

 < Picture of that >

-When the merging procedures reside in *exactly the same container*, they can not be separately called.
+When the merging commands reside in *exactly the same container*, they can not be separately called.
 They are always simultaneously called.
-In diagram code you might be able to express a call to a specific procedure, but it is forbidden to make such a call, because this might be impossible to express in text code.
+In diagram code you might be able to express a call to a specific command, but it is forbidden to make such a call, because this might be impossible to express in text code.

 < Picture of that (29): the legal situation and a picture with a red cross through it showing a forbidden way of calling and showing that the call might look the same in text code >

 That ensures that diagram code and text code are exchangeable and can be mutually used.

 < Merging should be a technique, not embedded in the language.
-When it’s about calling both procedures of the triangles, you might shadow those procedures with a procedure that calls both. >
+When it’s about calling both commands of the triangles, you might shadow those commands with a command that calls both. >

 ### Other Ideas